This year I laid out several goals to accomplish and found amazing power in these 3 simple ways to help me accomplish my goals.

 - How will you celebrate accomplishing this goal?

 Now create a copy of each of your goals.
-Put one of the 3×5 cards on a wall, corkboard, or fridge, wherever you will consistently see them.
+Put one of the 3×5 cards on a wall, cork board, or fridge, wherever you will consistently see them.
 Every time you look at the card either write down the next step to take (so you can do it later) or take your next step.

-Work On The Goal Every Day
+Work On Your Goals Every Day

 Jerry Seinfeld talks about writing a joke a day to help him continue to create good content.
 I’m sure every joke he writes isn’t funny, but doing this daily will ultimately create great content.